 Note: Exchange automatically places a "deny receive as" and a "deny send as" on any account with "Domain Admin" membership.
 It is best that the user selected for the Riva Exchange Connection not be a member of the "Domain Admins" group.

-Configure Delegate Full Access Permissions - Exchange 2007 & 2010
+Configure Delegate Full Access permissions - Exchange 2007 and 2010

-Perform this procedure on each target sync user to grant full access permissions to the Riva connection account.:
+Perform this procedure on each target sync user to grant full access permissions to the Riva connection account:

-- Start the Exchange Management Console.
+Start the Exchange Management Console.

-- In the console tree, click Recipient Configuration.
+In the console tree, select Recipient Configuration.

-- In the result pane, select the "end-user sync target mailbox" for which you want to grant the Full Access permission.
+In the result pane, select the "end-user sync target mailbox" for which you want to grant the Full Access permission.

-- On the Completion page, the Summary states whether the Full Access permission was successfully granted.
+On the Completion page, the Summary states whether the Full Access permission was successfully granted.
 The summary also displays the Exchange Management Shell command that was used to grant the Full Access permission.

-Administrators can use scripted commands, called cmdlets to pass instructions to the Exchange system.
+Administrators can use scripted commands, called cmdlets, to pass instructions to the Exchange system.
 Administrators can use either the Add-MailboxPermission or Add-AdPermission cmdlet to assign the necessary full access permissions.

 Mailbox Permissions

 When security policies dictate that full access permissions can only be granted to specific mailboxes, use the Add-MailboxPermission.
-This is an Exchange permission that is restricted to mailboxes only.
+This Exchange permission is restricted to mailboxes only.
 This permission in not inheritable, so it cannot be assigned to Storage Servers, Storage Groups, or Storage Databases.
 A Windows Powershell script can be used in EMS to apply this permission when a mailbox is created, or to bulk assign the permission to multiple mailboxes.

-Add-MailboxPermission - In the Exchange Management Shell run the following command to grant full access permissions for a single mailbox:
+To grant full access permissions for a single mailbox:

-Add-MailboxPermission -Identity “gwelling” -User “DEV03-EX07\rivacrm” -AccessRights FullAccess
+Add-MailboxPermission -Identity “isample” -User “DEV03-EX07\rivacrm” -AccessRights FullAccess -AutoMapping $false

 Get-MailboxPermission -Identity "targetmailbox" | Format-List

-Get-MailboxPermission -Identity “gwelling” | Format-List
+Get-MailboxPermission -Identity “isample” | Format-List

 You can use Get-Mailbox to get mailboxes and pipe them to the Add-MailboxPermission cmdlet.
 To get mailboxes in an Organizational Unit or container:

-Get-Mailbox -OrganizationalUnit "MyOU" | Add-MailboxPermission -User "Trusted User" -AccessRights FullAccess
+Get-Mailbox -OrganizationalUnit "MyOU" | Add-MailboxPermission -User "Trusted User" -AccessRights FullAccess -AutoMapping $false

-get-Mailbox -OrganizationUnit "OU=NewYork,OU=Users" | Add-MailboxPermission -User “DEV03-EX07\rivacrm” -AccessRights FullAccess
+get-Mailbox -OrganizationUnit "OU=NewYork,OU=Users" | Add-MailboxPermission -User “DEV03-EX07\rivacrm” -AccessRights FullAccess -AutoMapping $false

 AD Permissions

-AD permissions can be assigned to objects and those permissions will be inherited by corresponding child objects.
+AD permissions can be assigned to objects, and those permissions will be inherited by corresponding child objects.
 You can use Add-ADPermissions to grant ExtendedRights to an Exchange server or a specific Storage Group database.

-- On the Security tab, click Advanced.
+In the Security tab, click Advanced.

-- Click Allow inheritable permissions from the parent to propagate to this object and all child objects to re-enable permissions inheritance.
+Click Allow inheritable permissions from the parent to propagate to this object and all child objects to re-enable permissions inheritance.

-- Click OK two times to apply the change.
+Click OK twice to apply the change.

-- Wait for Active Directory replication to propagate the changes, or force Active Directory replication if it is necessary.
+Wait for Active Directory replication to propagate the changes, or force Active Directory replication if it is necessary.
 For more information about how to force Active Directory replication, see Microsoft Knowledge Base article 232072, Initiating Replication Between Active Directory Direct Replication Partners.

 Add-ADPermission - To grant full access to user mailboxes, you need to grant the equivalent of the Add Information Store, Receive-As, and Send-As permissions that were granted for Exchange 2003 systems.